qijin-3/find_my_users/data/md/managing-articles.md

 ## Understanding Markdown

-GitBase uses Markdown for article formatting.
+FindMyUsers uses Markdown for article formatting.
 Here are some basic Markdown tips:

 - Use `#` for headers (e.g., `# Main Title`, `## Subtitle`)
 - Wrap text with `*` for italic and `**` for bold